galsadah/galsadah.github.io/_posts/2021-10-05-Alcohol-Use-PArt#4.md

 ## Discussion

 Although not all the results of this study were consistent with the findings of the literature review, some of the significant findings were in line with the reviewed studies.
-For example, the CDC highlights lack of employment as one of the major stressors for people with disabilities [(CDC, 2020).](https://www.cdc.gov/ncbddd/disabilityandhealth/disability-barriers.html/) In addition, our literature review emphasizes that difficulties during transition (for example, difficulties finding and maintaining employment) are major contributors of stress veterans [(NDIA, 2019).](https://www.drugabuse.gov/publications/drugfacts/substance-use-military-life) Some other variances in the results of this study, when compared to the literature review, can be attributed to the limitations mentioned in the section below.
+For example, the CDC highlights lack of employment as one of the major stressors for people with disabilities [(CDC, 2020).](https://www.cdc.gov/ncbddd/disabilityandhealth/disability-barriers.html/) In addition, our literature review emphasizes that difficulties during transition (for example, difficulties finding and maintaining employment) are major contributors of stress veterans [(NIDA, 2019).](https://www.drugabuse.gov/publications/drugfacts/substance-use-military-life) Some other variances in the results of this study, when compared to the literature review, can be attributed to the limitations mentioned in the section below.